comses/2023-cssi-poster/README.md

 - [Tag Deduplication](dedupe.ipynb) by [Noel Ngu](https://github.com/hwelsters)
 - [Spam Detection](spam_detection.ipynb) by [Aiko Muraishi](https://github.com/BlllueSea) and [Charles Sheelam](https://github.com/CharlesSheelam)

-## cookiecutter Open Science Grid NetLogo template
+## High Throughput Computing and the Open Science Grid

 > The [Open Science Grid (OSG)](https://osg-htc.org/about/introduction/) is a consortium dedicated to the advancement of open science via the practice of distributed High Throughput Computing, and the advancement of its state of the art.